masinghgith/testgit/README.md

+# Wikibot
+This repo contains a wikibot which runs with Twilio WhatsApp

+Requirements:
-# testgit
+# twilio account setup
-this is the test git repo